This program is taught in FRENCH.

 Key learning outcomes

 After completing this curriculum, graduates will be able to:

-- appropriate for themselves and use accordingly the knowledge, models, tools and methods of physics
+- appropriate for themselves and use the knowledge, models, tools, and methods of physics accordingly

-- treat and analyse the complexity of a pedagogical act
+- treat and analyze the complexity of a pedagogical act

 - manage groups of pupils.

 Occupational profiles of graduates